dkirkby/E4S/projects/Chatter.md

 ![IR bus circuit](https://raw.githubusercontent.com/dkirkby/E4S/main/projects/img/IRbus.jpg)

-Note that there is no longer any direct electrical connection between the M4s (not even a common ground).
+Note that there is no longer any direct electrical connection between the M4s (not even a common ground voltage).
 The transmitter's TX now drives the IR LED of one pair (through a 1K series resistor) and the receiver's RX listens to the IR phototransistor of the other pair (using an internal pull-up resistor).

 Before building this circuit, you will need to carefully bend the leads of each IR pair following these steps: